Hunting for states in the recent LHCb di-$J/\psi$ invariant mass spectrum: Introduction

-In fact, pioneering studies on the fully-charmed states can be traced back to about four decades ago~\cite{Iwasaki:1975pv, Chao:1980dv, Ader:1981db}.
+In fact, pioneering studies on the fully charmed states can be traced back to about four decades ago~\cite{Iwasaki:1975pv, Chao:1980dv, Ader:1981db}.
 In Ref.~\cite{Iwasaki:1975pv}, it is pointed out that a particle at $6~\rm{GeV}$, comprising $cc\bar{c}\bar{c}$ quarks, may exist and mainly decays into two charmoniums $J/\psi\eta_c$.
-The existence of $cc\bar{c}\bar{c}$ states were prognosticated by using a quark-gluon model~\cite{Chao:1980dv} as well, which reside in the energy range $6-7~\rm{GeV}$.
+The existence of $cc\bar{c}\bar{c}$ states was prognosticated by using a quark-gluon model~\cite{Chao:1980dv} as well, which resides in the energy range $6$-$7~\rm{GeV}$.
 States composed of only heavy quarks were also predicted in the framework of potential models~\cite{Ader:1981db}.
-Over the years, continuous efforts have been made to explore muti-quark states, in particular, to decode their inner properties.
-For instance, the tetraquark states of the type $T_{cc\bar{c}\bar{c}}$ have been intensively investigated in different theoretical approaches, such as phenomenological models~\cite{Cao:2020gul,Dong:2020nwy,Guo:2020pvt,Gong:2020bmg,Zhao:2020cfi}, quark model~\cite{Wu:2016vtq,Faustov:2021hjs,Jin:2020yjn,Lu:2020cns}, potential models~\cite{Karliner:2016zzc,Deng:2020iqw}, QCD sum rules~\cite{CHEN2017247,Zhang:2020xtb, Wan:2020fsk,Yang:2020wkh,Wang:2020ols,CHEN20201994}, non-relativistic QCD factorization~\cite{Feng:2020qee,Ma:2020kwb,Feng:2020riv}, and effective theory~\cite{Zhu:2020snb,Liu:2020tqy}, etc..
+Over the years, continuous efforts have been made to explore mutiquark states, in particular, to decode their inner properties.
+For instance, the tetraquark states of the type $T_{cc\bar{c}\bar{c}}$ have been intensively investigated in different theoretical approaches, such as phenomenological models~\cite{Cao:2020gul,Dong:2020nwy,Guo:2020pvt,Gong:2020bmg,Zhao:2020cfi}, quark model~\cite{Wu:2016vtq,Faustov:2021hjs,Jin:2020yjn,Lu:2020cns}, potential models~\cite{Karliner:2016zzc,Deng:2020iqw}, QCD sum rules~\cite{CHEN2017247,Zhang:2020xtb, Wan:2020fsk,Yang:2020wkh,Wang:2020ols,CHEN20201994}, nonrelativistic QCD factorization~\cite{Feng:2020qee,Ma:2020kwb,Feng:2020riv}, effective theory~\cite{Zhu:2020snb,Liu:2020tqy}, etc.